davidmaceachern/blog/content/posts/2020-08-17-collecting-data-from-an-api.md

 ### Determining the types

-Rust is a strongly typed language so this means we define the types that our application needs to know about, and should do so when we can because the compiler is not always able to infer.
+Rust is a strongly typed language so this means we define the types that our application needs to know about, and where possible we should do so when we can because the compiler is not always able to infer.

 It's useful to define the structure of our data for future reference so that when it comes to expanding our application we might need to understand the shape of our data.

-Having checked the serde_json documentation we will need to make the following changes:
+Having checked the `serde_json` documentation we will need to make the following changes:
 1. At the top of the `main.rs`
     ``` diff
     -use serde_json::Value;